← Home

 Signal and Telegram are each installed on my phone but my phone is often without a data connection and lives in a drawer or backpack so my replies will be intermittent.
 I mostly access them via a desktop or web client, which I open every once in a while throughout the day if I’m at my computer.

-Please do not add me to a group chat without my consent unless it’s for a specific emergency coordination reason.
-I also have a policy of muting all groupchats because the notifications are overwhelming, please don’t be offended by this if you’ve added me to a group chat and I’m quiet.
+If we’re chatting using some instant messaging app – please do not add me to a group chat without my consent unless it’s for a specific emergency coordination reason.
+I also have a policy of muting all groupchats because the notifications are overwhelming.
+Please don’t be offended by this if you’ve added me to a group chat and I’m quiet.

 Please do not video call me out of the blue using these or any other messaging service – I will refuse the call.
 If you want to video-chat, please just message me to see if I’m free and willing; or just phone me via my phone number.